This post may contain affiliate links. Read my full disclosure policy.

 What I love about this recipe is that the lentils can be repurposed during the week into different meals.
-Leftovers can be turned into a salad with the addition of fresh veggies and a red wine vinaigrette.
-Or warm the lentils up for brunch, serve over a piece of sourdough bread with Sauteed Greens and a poached egg and gremolata or leek oil.
-Or freeze them for later use!
+Leftovers can be turned into a salad with fresh greens & veggies and a dressing, or added to soups and stews.
+For more lentil recipes, peek at our 30 Amazing Lentil Recipes!

 What type of lentil to use

-For this recipe, you’ll need 1 1/2 cups of French green lentils ( Le Puy) or black lentils (Beluga, caviar lentils).
+For this recipe, you’ll need 1 1/2 cups of dry French green lentils (Le Puy) or black lentils (Beluga, caviar lentils).
 Large brown lentils will take much longer to cook than the recipe calls for and probably a little more liquid.

 Step 1: Start with dicing the carrot, onion and celery.
 Roughly chop the garlic.